 The Dougie Dalzell Memorial Trust, who funded the production of the book, a foundation set up by parents of a soldier who lost his life.
 The book sold over 1000 copies within 1 month of being on sale, with the profits going to the Regimental Charity, which helps soldiers and families of injured or killed Cold-streamers from all conflicts – we’re very proud to have contributed.
 The book was even featured on the BBC when the trooping of the colour took place as well as the Queen’s birthday.

-On the book launch at the Guards Museum on Birdcage Walk, Seenindesign were proudly singled out for praise by the General of the British army, it’s not until you see the look on the soldier’s face flicking through their book that you realise you have not just printed a book, you have framed memories and made history.
+On the book launch at the Guards Museum on Birdcage Walk, Seenindesign were proudly singled out for praise by the General of the British army, it’s not until you see the look on the soldier’s faces flicking through their book that you realise you have not just printed a book, you have framed memories and made history.

 Would you or your business like to talk about book design or book printing?